 Double Couple White Plastic Easter Egg Decorating Kit

 Do you want to decorate Easter eggs, but avoid the food waste or mess of using real hard-boiled eggs?
 There are kits for that.
-This kit from Double Couple includes 30 small plastic eggs and eight colorful water-based pens.
+This one includes 30 small plastic eggs and eight colorful water-based pens.
 It’s a fantastic DIY project that results in long-lasting ornaments you can hang up for every Easter to come.
 Want bigger eggs?
 Double Couple also sells a decorating set that has 20 large plastic eggs.

 Includes: 30 hanging plastic eggs, 8 water-based color pens